jdbadilla/dog-app-bff/README.md

 This backend service was generated with [Node.js](https://nodejs.org/en) and is served by [Express](https://expressjs.com/).

+## Before running

+This application works in conjunction with the [Dog App Node BFF](https://github.com/jdbadilla/dog-app-bff).
+Please make sure you are running that before initializing the development server.

 ## Development server

 Run `npx tsx index.ts` to run the backend service locally.
 It is served on port 3000 (`http://localhost:3000/`).
 If you change something, the application must be manually reloaded in order for the changes to be reflected.